concourse/concourse/CONTRIBUTING.md

 ### Shipit

-Commit any changes to the various submodules back to your fork of that submodule.

-Do not attempt to bump any of the submodules while working within the concourse release.
+Do not attempt to bump any of the submodules while working within the Concourse release.
 You should make pull-requests to the various submodules from your fork(s) - the maintainers will figure out how to bump the submodules appropriately after that and create a new release.